ErnieTech101/FreqScanR/README.md

 FreqScanR
 Is an experimental frequency scanning utility for more modern (> 2015) radios that support Yaesu CAT commands.
 Written by A. Del Vecchio and D. Doler K3DFD.
 Feel free to fork this repository and make useful mods/improvements.
 Support for Icom transceivers would be ideal.
-If you create new frequency lists
-Please share them with other Hams and especially the members of the Delaware Valley Radio Association.
+If you create new frequency lists please share them with other Hams and especially the members of the Delaware Valley Radio Association.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 FreqScanR is a Python script designed to interface with Yaesu transceivers via CAT (Computer Aided Transceiver) control.
 It sequentially steps through a